|Teaching method||Contact hours|

 - execute various organo-, physico- and bio-chemical experiments related to ‘Metals in biosystems’ and ‘Medicines and drugs’;

-- analyse and interpret the corresponding experimental data and report the outcome of this exercise in a written report;
+- analyse and interpret the corresponding experimental data and report the outcome of this exercise in reports;

 - identify connections between different scientific disciplines;